 Ultimately, what matters most is where you feel most comfortable investing your money, and where you feel you can get the best possible return.
 However, to go over some of the options and the differences between them, we’ll look here at several different platforms broken up into three distinct categories: online, mobile, and fringe investment platforms.

-Best Online Investment Platforms
+List of Best Online Investment Platforms

 This section concerns established online investment platforms.
 These services offer fairly traditional brokerage services, by and large, and in most cases have strong reputations established over several years.
 They are perhaps the most traditional means of investing independently (which is to say if you’re not merely hiring a broker to manage your portfolio).